 Just one zombie property in a neighborhood can negatively impact sales of other homes up to a mile of that location.
 Many zombie residences have been stripped down by burglars taking everything of potential value.
 Neighbors left with the wreckage often take money out of their own pockets to make improvements on these abandoned homes.
 The dilapidated residences attract vandals and squatters, making a once peaceful neighborhood unsafe.

 New York Attorney General Eric Schneiderman is proposing new legislation, a “Zombie Prevention” bill, to hold banks accountable for abandoned homes they bring foreclosures against.
 However, until Florida adopts similar legislation, the zombie home crisis is likely to keep haunting us.

-If you or someone you know is seeking legal guidance and representation from an experienced foreclosure attorney in South Florida, please contact Klein Law Group at 561-220-6659 or fill out the contact form on our website at kleinattorneys.com.
+If you or someone you know is seeking legal guidance and representation from an experienced foreclosure attorney in South Florida, please contact Klein Law Group at 561-220-6659 or fill out the contact form on the right.
 We offer a free 30-minute consultation to discuss your individual case in family law, bankruptcy and real estate.
 Our offices are located in Boca Raton, West Palm Beach and Fort Lauderdale, Florida.